giridharenukurthi/Informatica-Code-Automation/README.md

 Discussed with henry on MF DB2 automations of the data types Finalized the list of datatype in DB2
 Fixes for automation is concluded with the team
-Development os completed for Code Automation
-Involved naresh into the team to oversee the data typy consistency issues